 Designs such as flowers, vines, geometric patterns, or anything else you think of will work great and are readily available online as a printable design to download and use.
 When picking the design, just make sure that it’s not too complex or detailed, as that will make it difficult to paint.

-6- Paint the guitar carefully
+6- Paint your acoustic guitar carefully

 Once you have added the design to your guitar body, it’s time to start with the painting process.
 For best results, use high-quality artists’ brushes and add only thin layers of acrylic paint.
-Don’t try to apply too much paint at once, as that will result in an uneven, sloppy finish.

 For the choice of acrylic paint, there are two types to use: